ChatGPT Won't Cross-Reference Multiple Files

 Semantic keywords in each name let retrieval distinguish.
 Rename and re-upload to Project / Custom GPT.

-Step 6: Many small files → Code Interpreter for full read
+Step 6: Many small files → the analysis tool (Python) for full read

 Use the analysis tool.
 Load all CSV files in the workspace into a

-dict {filename: dataframe}.
+dict mapping filename to dataframe.
 Print the file list.
 Then compute:

 - Per-file row count